 VOLUNTEER REGISTRATION IS NOW OPEN

 More than 100,000 refugees have made Minnesota their home over the past 40 years.
-Honor their journey and experience their diverse cultures by being a part of Twin Cities World Refugee Day!
+Honor their journey by being a part of Twin Cities World Refugee Day!
 Whether by welcoming guests, assisting participants or engaging with children at the activities tent and story garden, you can join this growing celebration and help all participants feel at home.

 - Set Up Crew: Help set-up tables, tents, and other equipment.